jesper-olsen/sat_puzzles/README.md

 * Sudoku: Fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids contain all of the digits from 1 to 9.

-* Map Colourising: Assign colours to regions on a map so that neighbouring regions have different colours.
+* Map Colouring: Assign colours to regions on a map so that neighbouring regions have different colours.

 ## Features